New Cassel, New York: Road

 Two state-maintained highways run through New Cassel: the Northern State Parkway and the Wantagh State Parkway.

 Other major roads which travel through the hamlet include Brush Hollow Road, Grand Boulevard, Old Country Road, Prospect Avenue, and Urban Avenue.

 Rail

 Although the Long Island Rail Road's Main Line bisects New Cassel, there is no station located within it – although a station existed briefly during the 19th century.
 Additionally, the western portion of the community is within walking distance of the Westbury station.

 Bus

-The northern portion of New Cassel is served by the n22 and n22X bus routes along Prospect Avenue, while the southern portion is served by the N24 along Old Country Road.
+The northern portion of New Cassel is served by the n22 and n22X bus routes along Prospect Avenue, while the southern portion is served by the n24 along Old Country Road.
 All of those routes are operated by Nassau Inter-County Express (NICE) and travel between the Hicksville LIRR station and Jamaica, Queens.

+Utilities

+Natural gas

+National Grid USA provides natural gas to all properties that are hooked up to natural gas lines in New Cassel.

+Power

+PSEG Long Island provides power to all homes and businesses within New Cassel, on behalf of the Long Island Power Authority.

+Sewage

+New Cassel, in its entirety, is connected to the Nassau County Sewage District's sanitary sewer network.

+Water

+New Cassel located entirely within the boundaries of the Westbury Water District.